-Desert Island Discs: Episode Two, featuring our Marketing Manager Robert Briggs:
+Desert Island Discs: Featuring our Marketing Manager Robert Briggs:

 My disc selection reflects the musical memories throughout my life.
 Music which immediately evokes significant memories of my journey.